RichardHoa/hack-me/README.md

-# 🚀 Hack-Me Backend
+# Hack-Me Backend
+This is the Go backend, for frontend go to [frontend repo](https://github.com/RichardHoa/hack-me-frontend)

 ## Running the server locally

-Follow these steps for local development and debugging.

 1. **Comment out the code that build go app in the docker-compose, we'll run the server manually**